Skip to content

 Whatever the effort, the time you put in your source,

-My remarks, of your good day
+My remarks, of your good day, will disrupt the course.

 No matter how close you were to a merge